RoSchmi/NETMFGadgeteer/README.md

 2. HeatingCurrentSurvey (Samples data from heating and Smartmeter)
 3. Example to access Fritz!Dect with NETMF
 4. Moisture Module Tunes Module (different melodies) on Cerbuino Bee
+5. Cerbot_BLE Control motors of FEZ-Cerbot and play some melodies

 Some hints to build the code:
 The code for the old GHI-Modules can be build on Visual Studio 2013 or Visual Studio 2015.